Old Analogue Reception

 • Freezers

-Q. I have tried all of the above suggestions and its still not right what now?
+Q. I have tried all of the suggestions that are still not right.
+What now?

-Also in most cases, digital reception problems can be cured by the same methods adopted for analogue reception problems, key components for a successful digital installation are a good quality high gain aerial (preferably a CAI benchmarked⁄certified model), good quality double screened cable and good quality screened outlet plates (if used).
-In addition to this all cable connections should be kept to a minimum and be tight and correct.
+Also in most cases, digital reception problems can be cured by the same methods adopted for analogue reception problems.
+Key components for a successful digital installation are a good quality high gain aerial (preferably a CAI benchmarked⁄certified model), good quality double screened cable and good quality screened outlet plates (if used).
+In addition to this, all cable connections should be kept to a minimum and should be tight and correct.

 Q. How do I order your products?